Getting started in 6 steps

 - Decide whether or not to enable auto renewals. » Learn more about the different auto renewal options.

-- Configure your free and premium content restriction messages.
-These are shown to users who try to view a post/page they do not have access to.
+- Configure your content restriction message.
+This is shown to users who try to view a post/page they do not have access to.

 - Choose your currency.